This simple phrase changed everything for me, this week.

 This comes with foolproof instructions including “Where to type” and “Where not to type” and “how to use this again next year/for other projects”.

-Download a copy now, to your Google Drive (you’ll need a free Google account) and use it with my best wishes for a frantic, fiction-filled month of creativity!
+Download a copy now, (DO NOT REQUEST ACCESS.
+INSTEAD, CLICK FILE/MAKE A COPY) to your Google Drive (you’ll need a free Google account) and use it with my best wishes for a frantic, fiction-filled month of creativity!

 OK, you’re thinking of embarking on a big creative challenge.